NoteDance/Note/README.md

 ## RL:
 https://github.com/NoteDancing/Note-documentation/tree/Note-7.0/Note%207.0%20documentation/RL/neural%20network

-If you accomplish your neural network,you can use kernel to train,examples are shown below.
+If you build your neural network, you can use kernel to train it, examples are shown below.

 # Deep Learning: